What is ataxia telangiectasia?

-Do A-T carriers have an increased risk of developing cancer?
+Do ATM mutation carriers have an increased risk of developing cancer?
 If so, what cancers?

-Definitive information does not yet exist to answer this question, but some scientists believe that A-T carriers, compared with the general population, might have a higher risk of certain cancers.
+Definitive information does not yet exist to answer this question, but some scientists believe that ATM mutation carriers might have a higher risk of certain cancers compared with the general population.
 In population-based studies, the most consistent elevations are for breast cancer, and possibly stomach cancer.
 These elevations, when seen, are small.

-Animal models have not supported the theory of increased cancer risk in A-T carriers.
-In animal studies of the ATM gene, virtually all mice with the disease died of cancer, while no A-T carrier mice have yet to show tumors.
+Animal models have not supported the theory of increased cancer risk in ATM mutation carriers.
+In animal studies of the ATM gene, virtually all mice with the disease died of cancer, while mice carrying one copy of the mutant gene have yet to show tumors.